nabil828/mern_demo/readme.md

 And that is it!
 Let us break this code down:
  - First, notice in `index.js` how we surrounded the `App` tag with `BrwoserRouter` tag.
  `BrwoserRouter` indicates that you plan to use react routes in your client.
+Check [react-router-dom](https://reactrouter.com/web/guides/quick-start) and install it in the `client` directory.
 This will allow us, for example to select and load the weather for different cities.
  - As for the `App` tag it self, notice how the letter A is capital.
 This is not an HTML tag.
 It is a special React.js tag called a *component*.
 Think about the user interface (UI) as a group of independent components.